The Exodus of the Hebrews, Moses and the Pharaohs

-And here also was Baal's opportunity to remove the name of his former ally, Osiris and replace it with a name that is associated with Creator or King of the Gods, as he also did with the later Greeks with Zeus, also dubbed King of the Gods.
+And here also was Baal's opportunity to eclipse the name of his former ally, Osiris and replace it with a name associated with Creator or King of the Gods.
+Later, he also assumed the Greek Zeus, also dubbed King of the Gods.

 The deities, Amun and Re only became prominent in combined form in the New Kingdom, but they existed long before then.
 Amun being known as a God of Air and associated with the breath of life and fertility (Aries) now became combined with the attributes of Re, as Creator God and Father of the Gods.
-In the New Kingdom, he took the form of a man with a beard on a throne, thus becoming known as King of the Gods under the inspiration of Baal, who had also appropriated the name of De'yus, which the Greeks pronounced Zeus.
-These two, Amun and Zeus, later became known as the same God:
+In the New Kingdom, Amun, then as Amun-Re, was depicted in form of a man with a beard on a throne, thus becoming known as King of the Gods under the inspiration of Baal.
+Since, Baal also appropriated the name of Zeus, it is not surprising then that these two, Amun and Zeus, later became known as the same God:

-The syncretisation of Egyptian deities was a long held practice which allowed favored deities of regional areas to be absorbed into the greater Egyptian Pantheon.
-By combining with Re, Amun now gained the attributes of supreme deity, since Re was the primordial Father of the Gods, the sun and Creator from ancient times, being supreme above all, other lesser Gods and Kings, by association, would claim access to Re's omnipotence and thus rule and be worshiped, especially in times of fragmentation when local deities were popular.
+The syncretization of Egyptian deities was a long held practice which allowed favored deities of regional areas to be absorbed into the greater Egyptian Pantheon.
+By combining with Re, Amun gained the attributes of supreme deity, since Re was the primordial Father of the Gods, the sun and Creator from ancient times, being supreme above all.
+Other lesser Gods and Kings also syncretized with Re to claim Re's omnipotence and power to rule and be worshipped, especially in times of fragmentation when local deities were popular.

 ||....The increased political importance of the provincial cities, which after the fall of the Old Kingdom became independent states, gave a correspondingly increased importance to their gods.
 The rulers of the cantons erected new temples to the deities under whose banners they fought with one another or against their nominal overlords; the same conditions which had developed the independent city religions in prehistoric Egypt now gave them new vitality.